Last updated September 2018

 When we use your personal information, we will always consider if it is fair and balanced to do so and if it is within your reasonable expectations.
 We will balance your rights and our legitimate interests to ensure that we use your personal information in a reasonable way.
 Our legitimate interests include:

-- Administration and operational management: including responding to solicited enquires, providing information and services, research, data analytics, events management, the administration of volunteers and employment, and recruitment requirements
+- Administration and operational management: including responding to solicited enquiries, providing information and services, research, data analytics, events management, the administration of volunteers and employment, and recruitment requirements.

 - Fundraising and Campaigning: including administering campaigns and donations, and sending direct marketing by post (and in some cases making marketing calls) and maintaining communication suppressions.
 Our normal practice is to keep in contact with supporters for a maximum of four years after their last activity (such as making a donation, taking part in an event, signing a petition or volunteering).

-- There are two supporter groups who have an ongoing involvement with Sense and who we therefore continue to communicate until informed otherwise.
+- There are two supporter groups who have an ongoing involvement with Sense with whom we continue to communicate until informed otherwise.
 This applies only if you are a company member of Sense (and so need to be sent information about the AGM, etc.) or have notified us that you intend to leave a legacy in your Will.